hsjobeki/nix-types/README.md

 # nix-types

+While `types` are great.
+This doesnt introduce any types into nix.

-This project will induce some *convention* on the current typing system in nix.
+This project aims to induce some *convention* on the current typing system in nix.

 Although nix doesn't have a type system, it has types.
 (See [here](https://nixos.org/manual/nix/stable/language/values.html))

+Because there are different ways for developers to express typings they are very inconsitent.

 There are multiple ways to document a type: